nicolerg/resources/scg_primer.md

 ## Data access

 ### Mount SCG locally with `samba`
 Mounting files locally means you can directly edit SCG files in a desktop text editor instead of using a command line text editor on SCG.
 One way to do this is with `samba`.
 Find platform-specific instructions about how to mount SCG with `samba` [here](https://login.scg.stanford.edu/tutorials/data_movement/#samba).
 To mount native SCG files (e.g `/labs` or `/projects`), use `smb://samba.scg.stanford.edu/`.
+If off-campus, you must be connected to the [Stanford VPN](https://uit.stanford.edu/service/vpn) to use `samba`.

 > For Montgomery Lab users: to mount Montgomery Lab Oak storage (e.g. `/oak/stanford/groups/smontgom`), use `smb://oak-smb-smontgom.stanford.edu`